electron/electron/docs/api/native-image.md

 given image name.
 See [`System Icons`](https://developer.apple.com/design/human-interface-guidelines/macos/icons-and-images/system-icons/) for a list of possible values.

-The `hslShift` is applied to the image with the following rules
+The `hslShift` is applied to the image with the following rules:

 * `hsl_shift[0]` (hue): The absolute hue value for the image - 0 and 1 map
      to 0 and 360 on the hue color wheel (red).
 * `hsl_shift[1]` (saturation): A saturation shift for the image, with the